jackmcd4/ScalesGalore/README.md

   > Simply go to our webpage, select a key and try to match the pitches as they appear on the music staff.

 ## Customer Quote ##
-  > "I love being able to see what I sing, makes practicing so much easier" - Some guy.
+  > "I love being able to see scales, makes practicing so much easier" - Som Eguy

-## Closing and Call to Action ##
+  > "If it wasn't for ScalesGalore, I'd never have learned the sousaphone" - Ran Domgirl

+## Want To Scale?##
-  > Check it out! <SITENAME>
+  > Check it out ScalesGalore today!